tnagler/kdecopula/README.md

 Below, we demonstrate the main capabilities of the `kdecopula` package.
 All user-level functions will be introduced with small examples.

 Let's consider some variables of the *Wiscon diagnostic breast cancer* data included in this package.
-The data are transformed to pseudo-observations of the copula by the empirical probability/rank transform:
+The data are transformed to pseudo-observations of the copula by the empirical probability integral/rank transform:

 ``` r
 library(kdecopula)